-BANGUI, Central African Republic (AP) _ French troops moved into downtown Bangui on Sunday to help quell an army uprising that left at least four people dead and terrorized the capital with machine-gun and rocket fire.
+BANGUI, Central African Republic (AP) _ French troops moved into downtown Bangui on Sunday to help quell an army uprising that has killed at least three people.

 Civilians cowered on the floors of their homes as troops demanding control of the national armory fought with presidential guards in the streets.
-The mutinous soldiers took hostage at least six people with government ties.
+The mutinous soldiers took at least six government officials hostage.

-But the presence of French troops on the streets drove rebels out of the downtown area they had held Saturday, and on Sunday French soldiers with tanks were stationed outside government buildings and along key roads across the city.
+But their presence on the streets drove rebels out of the downtown area they had held Saturday, and on Sunday French soldiers with tanks were stationed outside government buildings and along key roads across the city.

-Hospitals reported that two civilian and two rebels had died in the fighting.
-At least 50 civilians were wounded.
+Hospitals reported that one civilian and two rebels had died in the fighting.
+At least 15 civilians were wounded.